vijaygill/set-bluetooth-clocks/README.md

 The clocks keep losing track of time.
 So I wrote this little utility to update time.

-It is at a very initial stage and can be improved a lot, though it does the job I wanted it to do.

-So if you feel it is useful and you want to imrove it, please feel free to raise a PR!
+If you feel it is useful and you want to imrove it, please feel free to raise a PR!

 The utility goes through a loop every 15 minutes (hard-coded) and does following
 * Discovers all the bluetooth clocks and builds a list of clocks that allow reading (and possibly writing also.
 The API does not provide can_write() method).